 Computational Strategies

-Developing computational strategies offers several advantages over traditional instruction in standard algorithms, starting with the pride and confidence they provide.
-Students who use student-generated algorithms make fewer mistakes because they understand what is being done.
-In addition, students improve their knowledge and understanding of the base-ten number system, on which most computational strategies are based.
+Developing computational strategies offers several advantages over traditional instruction focused on standard algorithms, starting with the pride and confidence they provide.
+Students who use student-generated algorithms make fewer mistakes because they understand what they are doing.
+In addition, students improve their knowledge and understanding of the base ten system, on which most computational strategies are based.

 Furthermore, Van de Walle and Lovin (2006, p.
 40) point out that research shows that students who have been able to develop personal computational strategies perform as well as or better than others on standardized tests.